Bachelor of Teaching and Learning with Honours

 - Move from the Q3 to the Q3+ step on the teaching salary scale.

-Candidates wishing to enrol in the Bachelor of Teaching and Learning with Honours must have completed a Bachelor of Teaching and Learning degree with at least a B grade average at 200 and 300-level and met the standard required for a passing grade in all Professional Studies and Professional Practice courses at 100, 200 and 300-level.
+Students wishing to enrol in the Bachelor of Teaching and Learning with Honours must have completed a Bachelor of Teaching and Learning degree with at least a B Grade Point Average at 200 and 300-level, and have met the standard required for a passing grade in all Professional Studies and Professional Practice courses at 100, 200, and 300-level.

-Alternatively, candidates who have completed a programme of study approved by the Dean of Education and Health Sciences may be admitted Ad Eundem Statum.
+Alternatively, students who have completed another programme of study approved by the Dean of Education and Health Sciences may also be admitted to enrol.